A time-dependent scattering approach to core-level spectroscopies: Acknowledgments

+We thank Shaul Mukamel for valuable feedback and Robert Markiewicz for stimulating discussions.
 We acknowledge generous computational resources provided by Northeastern University's Discovery Cluster at the Massachusetts Green High Performance Computing Center (MGHPCC).
 AN acknowledges the support from Compute Canada and the Advanced Research Computing at the University of British Columbia, where part of simulations were performed.
 AN is supported by the Canada First Research Excellence Fund.
-KZ is supported by a Faculty of the Future fellowship of the Schlumberger Foundation.
+KZ was supported by a Faculty of the Future fellowship of the Schlumberger Foundation.
 AEF acknowledges the U.S. Department of Energy, Office of Basic Energy Sciences for support under grant No. DE-SC0014407.